Gå til hovedindhold

 Admission

-You can apply if you have an upper secondary school leaving certificate - high school diploma - Abitur - Fachabitur or have graduated with a similar level.
-You are also welcome to apply if you are in the final year at secondary school
+You are also welcome to apply if you are in the final year at secondary school.

 To see if your qualifications fulfill the requirements for Higher Education programmes in Denmark, please check the Ministry of Science, Innovation and Higher Education.